-The Group recognises its revenue at a point in time when performance obligation is satisfied that the revenue recognition is delayed until such time as collectability is reasonably assured.
-Payments received in advance of revenue recognition are recorded as income in advance liabilities.
+When the Group considers that the criteria for revenue recognition are not met for a transaction, revenue recognition is delayed until such time as collectability is reasonably assured.
+Payments received in advance of revenue recognition are recorded as unearned revenue.